 A physical exam will also check your cervical spine to see if you have pain when pressure is applied or with movement.

-Your doctors will decide if you need surgery.
 If you remain in a collar, you must wear it at all times.
-Your doctors will decide how long you will need to wear it.
+Your doctors will decide how many weeks you will need to wear it.
 You will also need to wear the collar if you have a ligament injury.
 Sometimes, if the x-rays do not show damage but you still have neck pain, you will go home in the collar.
 You will need x-rays taken again in the clinic in 2 weeks.

 You will need to lie flat in bed to keep your spine aligned until a brace has been placed.
 This can be uncomfortable, but you need to do this to protect your spine.
 To turn in bed, you must be rolled by the nursing staff.
 This is called “log rolling”.
 It allows you to be turned while keeping your spine aligned.